Crestron vs Control4: Battle of the home automation titans

 A Crestron system can also integrate with a wide range of popular brands meaning you can keep using your Sonos speakers or Amazon Echo Show and add them to the system without too much hassle.

 Unless you have endless time to research or have installed a system before, you’ll need a dealer to install Crestron in your home.
 As it uses a wired architecture, a lot of the install cost goes on labour.
 Another reason it’s difficult to install is the system uses a complex programming logic.

 For example, you might push a scene button on a remote.
 Crestron then turns on your favourite music, adjusts the lighting to a preset configuration and lowers the blinds.
 Getting this chain of events programmed right takes experience and knowledge.

-Unlike Fibaro, whose products are widely available from retailers and on eBay, Crestron limits who can distribute its products.
+Unlike installing a Fibaro home automation system, whose smart devices are widely available, Crestron limits who sells its products.
 And while it is not impossible to buy their devices on eBay, you might be waiting a long time to purchase all the components you need for a system.

 If you’re serious about using Crestron in your home, then you’ll need to speak to a local dealer or a few and then ask for quotes.

 With a range of automation solutions, whatever your need is, there should be a Crestron product that enables you to complete the task.

 Controlling lighting is easy thanks to a range of dimmer modules, in-wall switches and the ability to build preset scenes.
 You can even dim lights in real-time using the app.
 Building scenes or creating sequences is also simple.

 As no one likes closing curtains or blinds, allow Crestron to take care of it.
 Even if you’re on holiday, the system will mimic you by raising or lowering blinds.

 If you enjoy listening to music, then their multi-room audio solution is ideal.
 Equally impressive is Crestron DigitalMedia™ technology, which makes watching TV easy, regardless of how many screens or viewers you have.